Caregiver changes

 • Reference letter from their employer with details of their employment and their employer;

-• Job offer or Job contract;
+• Job offer letter or Job contract;

 • Pay stubs; T4 Statement, Employer’s payroll information relating to the employee.